sttp/Specification/Output/README.md

 > :tomato::question: JRC: _The question has been raised if a UDP only transport should be allowed?
 In this mode, any critical commands and responses would basically be sent over UDP.
 Thought would need to be given to commands and/or responses that never arrive and the consequences thereof._

+> :tomato::question: SEC: _We may also consider a UDP method that is not bi-directional.
+Much like how C37.118 currently supports such a data stream.
+This could be encrypted by storing the client's public key on the server and encrypting the cipher key periodically.
+It could be used when transporting from secure environment to an unsecure one.
+Anytime TCP is used, the potential of buffering and creating a DOS attack on the more secure system is possible.
+And UDP replies through a firewall are really easy to spoof._

 ### STTP Feature Summary

 * Perform at high volume / large scale